rsksmart/RSKIPs/IPs/RSKIP558.md

     return GAS_PER_BLOB * len(tx.blob_versioned_hashes)
 ```

-The block validity conditions are modified to include blob gas checks.
-The actual `blob_fee` as calculated via `calc_blob_fee` is deducted from the sender’s balance before transaction execution.
+As in EIP-4844, `calc_blob_fee` calculates the ultimate fee that is charged to the transaction sender for blob data.
+The `max_fee_per_blob_gas` field in the transaction is not used in this computation.
+The value of `max_fee_per_blob_gas` is used only for validation - to ensure it is higher than the minimum blob gas price and that the sender has sufficient balance.
+An amount `calc_blob_fee` is deducted from the sender’s balance before transaction execution.
 It is not refunded in case of transaction failure.

 ### Opcode to get versioned hashes